nylander/birdscanner2/README.md

 ### 5. Run the initial data conversion

 Note, this step is an ad-hoc step currently used to avoid submission of too many snakemake rules to slurm.
-Replace the "snic1234-56-78" below with your SNIC account number.
+The expected output is a folder, `birdscanner2/run/tmp`, with fasta and Stockholm files.
+Please make sure to replace the "snic1234-56-78" below with your SNIC account number.

     $ sbatch -A snic1234-56-78 -t 60 workflow/scripts/bs2-convert.slurm.sh